HeartBankAcademy/finalProj/design_pattern_desicions.md

 ### Separate Data & Method Logic
 A common design pattern is also to separate the parts of the contract that create and store all the state variables with the methods used to manipulate/modify the varibales.
 The `TaskHelper` contract defines all the state variables and the view methods, while the `TaskManager` contract deals with the methods that users interact with.

+### Securing Payment method
+I don't store any funds in the contract.
+All funds are immediately transferred to another address.
+I also don't user `transfer` but instead `send` which limits gas to 2300 in case any fallback method is called.